jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/export.md

 2. You could now select the format and download the export package to your workstation.

-3. In this lab we will use the REST API.
-To continue the lab, go back to Jupyter on your DSVM and start `export_to_docker.ipynb` notebook.
+3. In this lab we will use the REST API to export the model.
+To continue the lab, go back to Jupyter on your DSVM and start  the `export_to_docker.ipynb` notebook.